kasecreates/Kasie-Cochrane/README.md

 <h3>
   Quantitative Accomplishments
   </h3>
-1. Successfully raised a daughter for the last 7 years.
+1. Successfully raised a daughter for the last 7 years.<br>
-2. Experimented with more than 10 art mediums.
+2. Experimented with more than 10 art mediums.<br>
 3. Worked a total of 12 years building soft skills.

 <h3>
   Qualitative Features
   </h3>
-1. Punctual
+1. Possitive but misconceived <br>
-2. Creative Thinker
+2. Creative yet an overthinker <br>
-3. Friendly
+3. Diligent but sometimes confound

 <h3>
   Whole Brain Paragraph